holochain/HOW/HOW/social/process/_requirements.md

 ## Process Template Section: ALIVE

+When a standard is set to status ALIVE, all previous versions of the same standard must be set to status SUPERSEDED.

-When a standard is aligned on an is set to status ALIVE this section must be added:
+When a standard set to status ALIVE this section must be added:

 ### Aliveness